-When someone has cancer, it can be difficult to talk about planning ahead for the future, especially if you’re feeling optimistic or are uncertain about the possible outcomes.
-However, it is never too early to think about how you will manage if the situation changes.
-Knowing plans are in place can actually ease worries and allow you both to focus more fully on the present.
+A cancer diagnosis can make it difficult to talk about the future.
+It is never too early to think about how you and the person you are caring for will manage if the situation changes.
+Knowing plans are in place can help ease worries, give you a sense of control and allow you both to focus more fully on the present.

 Learn more about:

-An Emergency Care Plan is a document that provides direction and instructions to allow others to provide the care that you would usually provide.
 Think about the best people to fulfil your carer’s role.
-Discuss the duties with them and ask for their commitment, then give them and your doctors a copy of the plan.
+Discuss the duties with them and ask for their commitment, then give them and the person’s doctors a copy of the plan.
 Let the person you’re caring for know about the alternative arrangements.
-It is a good idea to carry a Carer Emergency Card in your wallet.
+It is a good idea to carry a carer emergency card in your wallet.
 This tells people that you are a carer and who to contact in an emergency.